A characterization of the 2-fusion system of L_4(q): The -rank case:

 Let $\Omega$ be the two element set consisting of the $P$-classes of four-subgroups of $P$.
-Let $N$ be kernel of the action of $S$ on $\Omega$.
+By Lemma~\ref{L:PnormS}(a), $S$ acts on $\Omega$.
+Let $N$ be kernel of this action.
 Then $J \leq N$.
 By the previous two lemmas $S/J$ embeds into $\Out(P)$.
 Thus by Lemma~\ref{L:autD}(a), $S/J$ has a cyclic subgroup $B$ with index $1$ or $2$ and with $B = N/J$ cyclic of order dividing $2^{k-3}$.
 Thus, $N$ is of index $1$ or $2$ in $S$.

 \begin{lemma} We have $J < N$.
 In particular, $|P| \geq 16$. \end{lemma} \begin{proof} Suppose to the contrary that $J=N$.
 Then $N \leq T$ and $T < S$ by \eqref{E:T<S}.
 Since $|S:N| \leq 2$, it follows that $N = J = T$ and $|S:T|=2$.